Whether this is for you, someone you know, or a neighbour battling in the cold; here are key resources to help you respond.

 - Access points for Housing First.

-- Contact information for Housing Providers
+- Contact information for Five Housing Providers

 ONE: Emergency Numbers to help you respond.

-TWO: The Winter Emergency Response Guide for 2016/2017 – detailed information on different frontline service providers:
+THREE: The Winter Emergency Response Guide for 2016/2017 – detailed information on different frontline service providers:

 The Winter Emergency Response Guide 2016/2017 winter-emergency-response-resource-guide-2016-17-final-d